1960 U-2 incident: Fallout in Pakistan and Norway

 The U-2 incident severely compromised Pakistan's security and dented relations with the United States.
 After the incident, Nikita Khrushchev threatened to drop a nuclear bomb on Peshawar, thus warning Pakistan that it had become a target of Soviet nuclear forces.
-General Khalid Mahmud Arif of the Pakistan Army stated that "Pakistan felt deceived because the US had kept her in the dark about such clandestine spy operations launched from Pakistan's territory", although Pakistan's president Ayub Khan may have known about the operations.
-Ayub Khan visited the USSR in 1965 and apologized for the incident.
-When Ayub Khan invited Soviet foreign minister Andrei Gromyko to visit Pakistan, pointing out he'd never visited the country, the latter sarcastically replied "I always keep ahead of the U-2".
+General Khalid Mahmud Arif of the Pakistan Army stated that "Pakistan felt deceived because the US had kept her in the dark about such clandestine spy operations launched from Pakistan's territory", although Pakistan's president Muhammad Ayub Khan may have known about the operations.
+Khan visited the USSR in 1965 and apologized for the incident.
+When Khan invited Soviet foreign minister Andrei Gromyko to visit Pakistan, pointing out he'd never visited the country, the latter sarcastically replied "I always keep ahead of the U-2".

 The communications wing at Badaber was formally closed down on 7 January 1970.
 Further, the Senate Foreign Relations Committee held a lengthy inquiry into the U-2 incident.